isaacssemugenyi/nodeVideostream/README.md

 # Video uploading and streaming with Node.js and WebSockets

-By using Node modules BinaryJS and Express, and some client-side Javascripting!
+By using Node modules BinaryJS, Express, SPDY (optional), and some client-side Javascripting!

 ## What We'll Need